-Fifth class lesions are very common in the population, and they seem to become more and more frequent, thus becoming a relevant topic to clinitians and a problem for a lot of patients.
+Fifth class cavities are very common in the population, and they seem to become more and more frequent, thus becoming a relevant topic to clinicians and a problem for a lot of patients.

 The number of patients who have experienced Cervical Tissue Loss (CTL) is, in fact, growing and the incidence has shown a continuous increase over the years.

 The CTL can involve hard tissues and soft tissues: this situation requires a multidisciplinar approach using a combined restorative and periodontal treatment.

 It is really important to start with a proper etiologic diagnosis.
 The main causes for CTL: